rocketshipapps/adblockfast/README.markdown

 ### For iOS

 1. Fork this repository.
-2. Switch to your working directory of choice.
+2. Navigate to your working directory of choice.
 3. Clone the repo:

         git clone https://github.com/rocketshipapps/adblockfast.git

-4. Open or switch to the Xcode IDE.
+4. Go to the Xcode IDE.
 5. Go to **File** > **Open…** .
 6. Under your working directory, select the `ios` directory.
 7. Go to **Product** > **Run**.